pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 ## Outline

+- `outline.jumptocurrentfunction = true`: scroll the Outline window to the current function under the cursor (1.11+);
+this setting requires `outline.showcurrentfunction` to be enabled.
 - `outline.showanonymous = '~'`: set the name to be used for anonymous functions (0.81+); set to `false` to hide anonymous functions.
 - `outline.showcurrentfunction = true`: highlight the current function under the cursor in the Outline window (1.11+).
 - `outline.showflat = false`: show all functions as one list (no hierarchy) (0.91+).